mareecarroll/is-it-tawny/README.md

 1. Load your CSV (filename, label)
 2. Create a PyTorch Dataset that reads images from disk
-3. Train a transfer‑learning model (e.g., ResNet‑18 or MobileNetV2)
+3. Train a transfer‑learning model (ResNet‑18)
 4. Export to ONNX so you can run it in C++ with OpenCV

 # Developing the package